Fernthedev/beatsaber-quest-porting-guide/README.md

 On Quest you'll notice that it's far less forgiving for mistakes.
 Your mod will crash even for the slightest error, and sometimes you might even spend hours scratching your head, wondering why your code isn't working when it works in the original mod.

 One of the best ways to understand the problem is by using tombstones.
 Tombstones are files created when the game crashes and are stored in `sdcard/Android/data/com.beatgames.beatsaber/files`.
-In conjuction with the tombstone, we can use a script that will try it's best to parse it and refer back to your source code, making it look more like a C# stacktrace.
+In conjuction with the tombstone, we can use a script that will try its best to parse it and refer back to your source code, making it look more like a C# stacktrace.
 Simply use the `ndk-stack.ps1` script as follows:

 `ndk-stack.ps1 /path/to/tombstone`